Study › Undergraduate courses

 Credits: 15 / Semester: semester 2

-This module introduces a key subject within Earth Sciences, Structural Geology and Geological Mapping.
+This module introduces key subjects within Earth Sciences: Structural Geology and Geological Mapping.
 In this module you will be introduced to geological structures from the micro to the mountain scale, and receive training in the geometrical techniques used to document and analyse them.
 You will also learn the basic principles of stress and strain which underpin a number of advanced Earth Science subjects and skills used in industry and research.
-Finally, the module will provide training in how to read and understand geological maps, and train your 3D visualisation skills by learning how to create geological cross-sections from maps, and how to stereographically plot 3D geological data.
-A combination of virtual lectures, practical skill development sessions, discussion sessions, and directed reading will help you navigate this important Earth Sciences topic.
-You will be assessed on the development of your practical skills through an end-of-semester open book practical exam, and you will write an individual research paper on a specific topic in structural geology.
+Finally, the module will provide training in how to read and understand geological maps, train your 3D visualisation skills by learning how to create geological cross-sections from maps, and how to stereographically plot 3D geological data.
+A combination of virtual lectures, tutorials, and directed reading will help you navigate this course.
+You will be assessed on the development of your practical skills through an open book practical exam and an individual research paper on a topic in structural geology.

 Credits: 15 / Semester: semester 2

 This module introduces some of the mathematical techniques used in physics.
-For example, matrices, differential equations, vector calculus and series are discussed.
-The ideas are first presented in lectures and then the put into practice in problems classes, with support from demonstrators and the module lecturer.
-When you have finished this module, you should: Be able to manipulate matrices and use matrix methods to solve simultaneous linear equations.
-Be familiar with methods for solving first and second order differential equations in one variable.
-Have a basic knowledge of vector algebra.
-Have a basic understanding of series, in particular of Fourier series and transforms.
+For example, differential equations, PDE’s, integral vector calculus and series are discussed.
+The ideas are first presented in lectures and then put into practice in problems classes, with support from demonstrators and the module lecturer.
+When you have finished this module, you should: Be familiar with methods for solving first and second order differential equations in one variable.
+Be familiar with methods for solving partial differential equations and applications.
+Have a basic knowledge of integral vector calculus.
+Have a basic understanding of Fourier series and transforms.

 Earth Materials (ENVS185)